- Get funding in 1 to 3 business days

 Its small dollar amounts make it a good alternative to personal loans if your credit isn’t strong enough — or if you need to borrow less than $1,000.
 It also costs less than a typical payday loan, although some alternatives like Payday Alternative Loans (PALs) from a local credit union have it beat.

-Alternatively, other cash advance apps like Chime SpotMe and Dave are even better than Cash App Borrow — often offering free, instant loans with no credit check.
+Alternatively, other apps like Dave are even better than Cash App Borrow — often offering free, instant loans with no credit check.
 However, some apps have monthly membership fees.
 And you often can’t qualify for a loan over $50 until you’ve used the app for a few months.

 If you need funds quickly and you can’t borrow money from Cash App, a credit card could also be a good option.
 You won’t pay any fees or interest if you pay it back before your next bill.